amankumar100/Code-Clause-Handwritten-Digit-Recognition-Project1/README.md

 6. Pillow
 7. Tkinter

-Above packages can be installed using cmd in windows or terminal in mac or shell in Linux.
+Above packages can be installed using cmd/command prompt in windows or terminal in mac or shell in Linux.
+For example you want to install numpy.
+Type " pip install numpy " in cmd and press enter, it gets installed as per your internet connection.
 Be sure to intsall all the above libraries or packages.

 There are 2 types of python codes i have mentioned below.
 One is the python code for training the data, other for executing the python code output.